philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 3. Select **TemplateSize** property from in the Advanced Properties panel on the right

 4. Replace the expression with the following `Min(150, BrowseGallery1.Height - 60)`.
-That will ensure sufficient space for additional information.
+(You can cut-and-paste from this screen using Ctl-C and Ctl-V).
+You will see the size of each entry change, ensuring sufficient space for additional information.

 5. In the app preview, select the first Date Time field in the gallery.